aabbtree77/blog/article5/index.md

 # My Favorite French Films

 This is a list of my favorite French films, grouped by decade.
-I define 'French' somewhat loosely here; it could include, for example, an Iranian film director influenced by French culture.
-I tend to favour visuals and sound to analysis and Cannes, but this is all very foggy and hopelessly incomplete.
-Notice that France alone produces about 300 films annually, and a single film director may direct/produce tens or even over a hundred films in his life time.
-This is quite a universe to enjoy.
+I tend to favour visuals and soundtrack over the depth of analysis and novelty, but this is all very foggy.
+Notice that France alone produces about 300 films annually...

 ### FR-1960